What is estate planning?

 -

 Ease the financial burden on your loved ones.
-Communication with your beneficiaries about your wishes and the intentions behind them will lessen uncertainty and pressure to make decisions in your stead.
+Communication with your beneficiaries about your wishes and the intentions will lessen their uncertainty and pressure to make decisions.
 Estate planning also seeks to minimize the tax burden on your beneficiaries; without planning, taxes, probate fees, and other expenses can add up to a very steep bill.

 -

 Avoid discrepancies in legal documents that may complicate the inheritance process.
-Some assets such as a bank account balance or a life insurance payout move designates a beneficiary separately from a will, often established when the account is formed, or when the insurance is established.
-Though this overrides any benefactor that is declared in a will, if these two contradict each other, the designated benefactor may face a long delay for court action.
+Some assets such as a bank account balance or a life insurance payout designates a beneficiary separately from a will, often established when the account is formed, or when the insurance is established.
+If these two contradict each other, the designated benefactor may face a long delay for court action.

 -